 It gives you the option to add pre-screening interview questions, which act as a filter to narrow down your candidate pool.
 If you want to speed up the process of getting candidates, ZipRecruiter can notify the best-fitting candidates about your job opening.

-According to ZipRecruiter, 80% of their users can fill a position within a day of posting their job.
+According to ZipRecruiter, 80% of their users can receive a qualified candidate’s resume within a day of posting their job.

 There are 3 plans available on ZipRecruiter.
-If you do a Premium or Pro plan free trial, you get access to a database of over 16-million job seekers who have uploaded their resumes.
+If you do a Premium or Pro plan free trial, you get access to a database of over 31 million resumes.
 ZipRecruiter will match and notify you with a list of the best candidates in this pool.

 Job Posting Tips